contest-framework/server/documentation/configure.md

 Running all unit tests in a Rust file is done via `cargo test <module name>` where `<module name>` is the filename without extension.
-Since Contest doesn't provide this, we create it ourselves:
+Since Contest doesn't provide this value, we create it ourselves:

 ```json
 {